 You are one of a kind.
 Our bodies each have at least slightly varying needs, as we all respond differently to the world around us and metabolize nutrients differently.
-Studies say we can personalize nutrition instead of taking a one-size-fits-all approach, and that this can be done by taking a look at our individual genetic variations.4
+Studies say we can personalize nutrition based on our genetic health instead of taking a one-size-fits-all approach.
+This can be done by taking a look at our individual genetic variations.4

 Benefits of Eating for Your Genes

 Why is the concept of a genetic or DNA eating plan such an inventive discovery?
 Because the innovative nature of nutrigenomics creates a science-based roadmap for us when it comes to our food choices.

 With information about your genetic makeup, you can zero in on ingredients that are beneficial to your body and stay away from ones that might not agree with you.
 Results are personalized to you—not to mainstream fad diets, what your friends are doing, or whatever is popular at the moment.

 Nutrigenomics gives us the insight we need to make specific, thoughtful, and strategic choices about what we put into our bodies to prevent chronic diseases and gain optimal nutrition.
 With this expert guidance, we don’t have to continue to make guesses at what our bodies are trying to tell us.
 Essentially, when we can’t figure out what it is our bodies want, our genes give us the code.

 DNA testing companies like GenoPalate will translate that code into something plain and simple that everyone can use to get their health goals—and ultimately, lives—back on track.
 Once you fully understand how nutrition affects your genes, you will be able to make truly informed decisions on how to choose foods that will give you the most “bang for your buck,” nutritionally speaking.

 Disadvantages of Eating for Your Genes